mlichte2/learning/aws/ccp_coursera.md

 Question walkthrough

-Q: Which on premises expense will be reduced if the company migrates their app to amazon ec2?
+- Q: Which on premises expense will be reduced if the company migrates their app to amazon ec2?
-A: Server hardware costs
+- A: Server hardware costs

 Tip: even when the stem does not state it; always look for the most correct response.

 #### Explain the cloud architecture design principles

 1. Design for failure
+   : what and how components fail -- building an app that could run on a single server but runs on two instead (backup).
-2. Decouple components vs monotlithic architecture
+2. Decouple components vs monolithic architecture
-3.
+   : monolothic arch -- all processes are tightly coupled or connected and run as a single service.
+SO if there is a demand spike the entire app must be scaled
+   : decoupled arch -- decoupling the database from the app so in case there is an issue with scaling the app there isnt downtime for the db
+3. Implementing elasticity in the cloud vs on-premises : AWS allows dynamically changing capacity based on demand (2, 200, 2000 servers depending on demand), many other things can be scalled too.
-4.
+4. Think parallel
+   : serial and sequencial dependencies can cause issues, if there is an issue with one -- it will affect other processes.
+Example would be using a load balancer to distribute requests.

+Question Walkthrough

+- Q: Which of the following is an AWS Cloud architecture design principle : implement single points of failure, implement loose coupling, implement monolithic design, implement vertical scaling?
+- A: implement loose coupling -- kind of a trick question A + B are anti-patterns and D would be right if it was horizontal

 ---